capacitor-community/generic-oauth2/README.md

 ### Options

-See the `oauth2Options` and `OAuth2RefreshTokenOptions` interface at https://github.com/moberwasserlechner/capacitor-oauth2/blob/master/src/definitions.ts
+See the `oauth2Options` and `oauth2RefreshOptions` interfaces at https://github.com/moberwasserlechner/capacitor-oauth2/blob/master/src/definitions.ts

+**NOTE:** Configuring a `resourceUrl` is optional.
+But be aware that only the parameters from the accessToken request are included in the plugin's response if you do so!

 ### Error Codes